-- 1. Top polluting facilities and potential outliers on overall European E-PRTR level. - 2.
+- 1. Top polluting facilities and potential outliers on overall European E-PRTR level, including comparison of their ranking in previous year (Y-3). - 2.
 Facilities with an E-PRTR share above 90% for a specific pollutant. - 3.
 High potential outliers identified throughout the timeseries.